Updated on July 10th, 2020

 So, if you’re planning to head to The Galápagos Islands, it’s important that any decision you make about how you visit is the right one for you!

 Here I will give you some top tips on the key things to consider when you’re planning a trip to the Galápagos & share my thought process, experience & stories along the way.
-I will be sharing more about my experiences once I arrived over the next few weeks.
-To learn more, stay tuned!
+If you would like to read all about my Amazing 8-Day Boat Tour then please check out my next post.

 What Did I Do?

 I had read that April is one of the best times to visit the islands.
 In addition, I heard that the outer islands have fewer tourists as you can only access these parts by boat & on longer trips.
 I was looking for tours with availability & itineraries which fitted both of these categories.
 When I saw a sale for the G Adventures tour for 10 days on the Yolita, I snapped it up!
 This was my 3rd trip with G Adventures.
-They have never failed to deliver great tours with excellent local guides & a focus on giving back & sustainability.
-You can read more about my previous experiences in several posts, Podcasts & Video Diaries about Peru & Costa Rica.
+They have never failed to deliver great tours with excellent local guides & a focus on giving back & sustainability. if you are interested to learn more, you can read about my previous experiences in several in Peru & Costa Rica.

 “In addition, I was able to explore beaches of every colour (white, red, black?), climbed active volcanoes & walked on lava fields.
 Dolphins leapt from the water & I saw the most bizarre but beautiful courtship rituals of the Frigate Birds.”